medard2505/Positional-Embeddings-and-Zero-shot-Learning-using-BERT-for-Molecular-Property-Prediction/README.md

 <img src="https://github.com/user-attachments/assets/b6dc1a35-736e-46a6-b7cd-68a860526a74" width="80%"></img>

 This is a Pytorch code and proposed datasets of our paper.
-The code has been tested on PyTorch 2.2.
+The code has been tested on PyTorch 2.2 and PyTorch 1.13.
 To install the dependencies, please run:
 ```bash
 pip install -r requirements.txt